rywible/wrela6/docs/design/compiler-pipeline-design.md

   privateStates: Map<StateTokenId, CurrentGeneration>
 ```

-This checker does not need SSA cleverness.
-It should prefer clarity over speed.
+This checker should be direct and deterministic.
+It validates reference
+semantics over small programs rather than reusing optimizer-oriented SSA
+machinery.

 ### Interpreter Differential Tests